7 Systems of Linear Equations

 Theorem 7.10 Let A \in M_{m \times n}(\mathbb{F}) have pivots in columns j_1, \ldots, j_r.
 Then \{a_{j_1}, \ldots, a_{j_r}\} is a basis of \operatorname{Col}(A), where a_j denotes the j-th column of A.

-Consequently, \operatorname{rank}(A) equals the number of pivots in any row echelon form of A. The pivot positions identify the maximal linearly independent subset of columns.
+Consequently, \operatorname{rank}(A) equals the number of pivots in any row echelon form of A. The pivot positions identify the maximal linearly independent subset of columns, and the free variables correspond to degrees of freedom in the kernel.

 7.12 The Invertible Matrix Theorem